ENG 350 SENIOR SEMINAR

 Don't forget to explore all that good stuff in the front and back of your Roe and Wolfson books, especially their bibliographies, maps, and illustrations!

 December 1: Midterm poetry recitations

-Hand in two me 3 pages of writing relating to either of your final paper/projects to show me you've gotten started and what direction you're heading in.
+3. Hand in to me 3 pages of writing relating to your final paper.
+Post up on CUNY Commons a draft of your digital project so far.
 The more you show me, the better feedback I can offer!